svandragt/streamcables/README.md

 # Settings and Configuration

 You will be asked to create a settings file, the location will be printed to the screen if it doesn't exist.
 This settings file must contain one reader and one or more writers.
+To use Twitter functionality, a registered Twitter developer account and application is required which provides the key and secret.

 Example settings.toml: